-OPPOSITION

-MEMORANDUM
+OPPOSITION MEMORANDUM

-June 12, 2017
+April 17, 2018

-TO: Members, Long Island Senate Delegation of the New York State Legislature

-Members, Hudson Valley Senate Delegation of the New York State Legislature

-FROM: Kevin W. Dahill, President and CEO
+- TO: Assembly Speaker Carl Heastie Members, Long Island Delegation of the New York State Assembly Members, Hudson Valley Delegation of the New York State Assembly - FROM: Kevin W. Dahill, President and CEO - RE: A.3339 (Weinstein) Recommitted to Codes

-RE: S.4080 (DeFrancisco) - in Senate Judiciary Committee

-S.4080 would amend the current statute of limitations for medical, dental, and podiatric malpractice lawsuits by establishing a "discovery" rule.
-This would delay the start of the statute of limitations period until the discovery of the act, for up to 7 years after the injury.
+A.3339 would amend the current statute of limitations for medical, dental, and podiatric malpractice lawsuits by establishing a "discovery" rule.
+This would delay the start of the statute of limitations period until the discovery of the act, for up to 10 years after the injury.
 The Suburban Hospital Alliance of New York State strongly opposes this legislation.

 This legislation would dramatically expand the period of time in which malpractice lawsuits can be filed.
 Under current law, plaintiffs have two and one-half years from either the date of the injury or the date of the last treatment for which there has been continuous treatment of the injury.
-The proposed legislation would create a "discovery of injury" rule, which would allow the plaintiff to file suit up to seven years after discovery of the alleged negligent act.
-This bill also would allow a suit to be brought based on an act or omission occurring up to seven years before the effective date of the bill.

-The veracity and level of detail of the testimony that will be given so many years after the injury is questionable at best.
+The proposed legislation would create a "discovery of injury" rule, which would allow the plaintiff to file suit two and one-half years from the date that s/he knew or should have known of the injury, for up to 10 years.
+The veracity and level of detail of the testimony that will be given a decade after the injury is questionable at best.
 Furthermore, this would broaden the field of stale lawsuits that could be brought, which inevitably would result in significant increases in malpractice insurance premiums.